 N — NUTRITION

 Eating a well-balanced diet is important at any age, but even more so as we become older, in order to maintain our health, feel good, and have energy.
-A balanced meal consists of a variety of foods from the four main food groups (vegetables and fruit, grain products, milk and alternatives, and meat and alternatives), and less of foods not categorized in these groups.
+A balanced meal consists of a variety of foods from the four main food groups (vegetables and fruit, grain products, milk Grapes, apples, oranges, kiwi, and bananasand alternatives, and meat and alternatives), and less of foods not categorized in these groups.
 A healthy diet must provide the six essential nutrients: fat, vitamins, minerals, carbohydrates, protein, and water.
 According to Canada’s Food Guide, a well-balanced diet can help reduce the risk of developing conditions such as obesity, type 2 diabetes, heart disease, certain types of cancer, and osteoporosis.
 Fibre also plays a large role in our diet and well-being.

 O — OPEN HOUSE